ygjd/base-image/README.template.md

 Rather than directly launching applications, we use wrapper scripts for better control.
 This allows us to check for application entries in `/etc/portal.yaml` - if an application isn't configured here, we assume you don't want to run it.

-With cron as the notable exception, the supervisor startup scripts will refuse to start services unless the environment variable `OPEN_BUTTON_PORT=1111` has been set.
-This allows you to use the base image with no additional extras.

 Common Supervisor commands:
 ```bash
 # View all processes